MysteryDove/RhythmCodes/2E8B8LED_sdvx_keyboard/leo/readme.md

 # Lib Requirement
 This Arduino code requires:

 [ArduinoJoyStickLibrary](https://github.com/MHeironimus/ArduinoJoystickLibrary/): you need to download as zip and import into Arduino IDE.

-[Bounce2](https://github.com/thomasfredericks/Bounce2): you can directly download this library using arduino
+[Bounce2](https://github.com/thomasfredericks/Bounce2): you can directly download this library from Arduino IDE

 # What changed
 1. Button debounce implemented using Bounce2